In this article

 Interest expenses on long-term loans and lines of credit are deductible, along with bank fees.

-8. Meal and entertainment expenses
+8. Meals and entertainment

 The Tax Cuts and Jobs Act (TCJA) of 2017 eliminated the deduction related to entertainment, amusement, or recreation expenses.